 To book a stay in Fres, check here.

-Crete for couples: Romantic places to stay
+couples: Romantic places to stay in Crete

 A land made of dreamy landscapes, Crete is an awesome destination for a romantic holiday.
 There are several places that have become a traditional destination for a honeymoon in Crete.
 These are some of them.